South Koreans vote under North's rocket threat

 Pitted against Park is the left-wing coalition that has vowed to rein in the huge conglomerates that dominate South Korea's economy.

-It is pinning its hopes on mobilizing the youth vote that helped deliver it a win in mayoral elections in the capital of Seoul last year.
+It is pinning its hopes on mobilising the youth vote that helped deliver it a win in mayoral elections in the capital of Seoul last year.

 "The Park Geun-hye effect has been very, very big.
 She rolled up her sleeves and it has been practically been just her single handed," said independent political commentator Yu Chang-seon, adding Park stands to gain significantly as long as her party avoids a landslide defeat.